-Lumpectomy; Wide local excision; Breast conservation surgery; Breast-sparing surgery; Partial mastectomy
+Lumpectomy; Wide local excision; Breast conservation surgery; Breast-sparing surgery; Partial mastectomy; Segmental resection; Tylectomy

-If the breast cancer can be seen on imaging tests but the doctor cannot feel it when examining you, a wire localization will be done before the surgery.
+Sometimes, the health care provider cannot feel the lump when examining you.
+However, it can be seen on imaging results.
+In this case, a wire localization will be done before the surgery.

 Surgery to remove a breast cancer is most often the first step in treatment.

 The choice of which surgery is best for you can be difficult.
 It may be hard to know whether lumpectomy or mastectomy (removal of the entire breast) is best.
 You and the providers who are treating your breast cancer will decide together.
 In general:

 - Lumpectomy is often preferred for smaller breast lumps.
 This is because it is a smaller procedure and it has about the same chance of curing breast cancer as a mastectomy.
 It is a good option as you get to keep most of your breast tissue that has not been affected by cancer.

 - Mastectomy to remove all breast tissue may be done if the area of cancer is too large or there are multiple tumors which cannot be removed without deforming the breast.

 You and your provider should consider: